Zechariah 2

-Zechariah 2 is the second of the total 14 chapters in the Book of Zechariah in the Hebrew Bible or the Old Testament of the Christian Bible.
-This book contains the prophecies attributed to the prophet Zechariah, and is a part of the Book of the Twelve Minor Prophets.
+Zechariah 2 is the second of the 14 chapters in the Book of Zechariah in the Hebrew Bible or the Old Testament of the Christian Bible.
+This book contains the prophecies attributed to the prophet Zechariah.
+In the Hebrew Bible it forms part of the Book of the Twelve Minor Prophets.
 This chapter is a part of a section (so-called "First Zechariah") consisting of Zechariah 1–8.
 It records the third of eight visions received by the prophet (verses 1–5), followed by an oracle calling the exiles to return to the city where Yahweh is about to dwell and all nations will come (verses 6–13).

 Text

 The original text was written in the Hebrew language.
 This chapter is divided into 13 verses in English Bibles.
-Hebrew Bible uses different "verse numbering" (see below).
+The Hebrew Bible uses different "verse numbering" (see below).

 Verse numbering

 There are some differences in verse numbering of this chapter in English Bibles and Hebrew texts:

 This article generally follows the common numbering in Christian English Bible versions, with notes to the numbering in Hebrew Bible versions.